andreafioraldi/qasan/README.md

 On Ubuntu 18.04, the path is `/usr/lib/llvm-8/lib/clang/8.0.0/lib/linux/libclang_rt.asan-x86_64.so`

+### other options

-Other available options are:
+Other available build options are:

 + `--arch` to specify the target architecture (default is x86_64)
 + `--cc` and `--cxx` to specify C and C++ compilers (default clang-8)
 + `--cross` to specify the cross C compiler for libqasan
 + `--clean` to clean builded files

-ATM, the supported architectures are x86, x86_64, arm and arm64.

-Note that the ASan DSO architecture must be coherent with the bits of the target arch (with x86 and ARM you need `libclang_rt.asan-i386.so`).
+Tested only on Ubuntu 18.04.

 ## Usage